Build a Private Cloud

 After the Citrix upgrades, this power user continued to have problems with Excel slowness.
 Our engineer looked at the Excel spreadsheet & determined that the spreadsheet was so large & complex, that every time she added data, it was calculating the entire spreadsheet.
 It was switched to calculate manually only.

-Further Accomplishments
+Further IT Accomplishments

-Their 3 physical server cluster are being monitored 24/7/365 with a cloud-based system for $60/month;
+Their 3 physical server cluster is monitored 24/7/365 with a cloud-based system for $60/month;

 Their 44 virtual machines are monitored, for a one time configuration fee, with a Nagios solution that is constantly tuned & upgraded for additional monitoring points.